defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 Select all of the text that you wish to convert into a heading and select the drop-down element labelled: ‘*Format*’.
 From this list, select the relevant heading level for the text to be set to.

-Headings should always be in order without skipping a level, i.e. a heading level 1 should be followed by heading level 2s, which should then be followed by heading level 3s.
+Headings should always follow a hierarchy without skipping a level, i.e. a heading level 1 should be followed by heading level 2s, which should then be followed by heading level 3s.
+Do not use headings just to change the style of text, e.g. larger and bolder.

-* Heading level 1 (followed by a) heading level 2 (followed by a) heading level 3 - *This pattern is correct as the heading level structure is consistent and does not skip a level*.
+The following example is good as the heading level structure is consistent and does not skip a level.

-* Heading level 1 (followed by a) heading level 3 (followed by a) heading level 5 - *This pattern is incorrect as heading levels are skipped*.
+* Heading level 1
+  * Heading level 2
+  * Heading level 2
+    * Heading level 3
+* Heading level 1
+  * Heading level 2

+The following example is not good as heading levels are skipped.

+* Heading level 2
+  * Heading level 1
+  * Heading level 3
+    * Heading level 5
+* Heading level 1
+  * Heading level 3

 ## Building accessible questions
 ### <span id="question-types-you-can-use"></span> Question types you can use